Wills, Trusts & Probate

 Frequently Asked Questions About Changing a Will in Ontario

-Can I make changes to my will without creating a new one?
+Can I make minor changes to my will without rewriting it?

 Leave a Reply